 When to Call a Professional Instead

 Even though checking a capacitor is doable for some, we don’t always recommend it.
-For many of our Denham Springs customers, it’s safer and faster to let our techs at Summers Comfort Heating & Air handle it.
+For many of our Gastonia customers, it’s safer and faster to let our techs at Summers Comfort Heating & Air handle it.

 We’ve seen systems get damaged from improper testing or handling.
 If anything feels off or you’d rather not take the risk, we’re always just a call away.